Regional Tourism Infrastructure Fund

 Regional airport infrastructure

-The 17 regional airport infrastructure projects to progress immediately will be at Albury, Armidale, Ballina Byron Gateway, Bourke, Coffs Harbour, Dubbo, Griffith, Lightning Ridge, Lismore, Lord Howe Island, Merimbula, Moree, Narrandera, Newcastle, Tamworth, Taree, and Wagga Wagga.
+Stage 1: Albury, Armidale, Ballina Byron Gateway, Bourke, Coffs Harbour, Dubbo, Griffith, Lightning Ridge, Lismore, Lord Howe Island, Merimbula, Moree, Narrandera, Newcastle, Tamworth, Taree, and Wagga Wagga.

-Regional Airports upgrade funding stage one - video
+Regional airports upgrade funding stage one - video